 - Auditors must wait until the first day of class to have an instructor approve and sign the participant’s Permission to Audit form for the semester.

-To request the packet by mail, or for more information, contact Kay Schechter in the Rutgers University Office of Community Affairs at (848) 932-0599 or firstname.lastname@example.org.
+To request a registration packet by mail, or for more information, contact Kay Schechter in the Rutgers University Office of Community Affairs at (848) 932-0599 or firstname.lastname@example.org.